bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

 ---
-title: Generating signals
+title: Coroutines in verilator
 date: 2024-01-24
 author: bschouteten
 ---

-# Generating signals within Verilator
+# Coroutines in Verilator

 In the previous blog we introduced clock signals into our testbench.
 We looked into creating a single clock but also misused our design to create multiple clocks.
 With the fact that Verilator is a cycle based simulator we can now add stimulus to our design according to our clock.
 Due to the fact that our designs are synchronous, it's possible to connect the stimulus to our clock signal.